30 Day Money Back Guarantee and Free Shipping on All Contiguous US Orders

 What Diabetic Feet Really Need: Barrier Repair, Not Just Moisture

-Barrier repair creams: Hydrate, exfoliate gently, and restore the structural lipids skin needs to flex without splitting.
+• Barrier repair creams: Hydrate, exfoliate gently, and supply the building blocks the skin needs to heal and resist future cracking.

 Why barrier repair matters for people with diabetes